-- √ The cooling load of the area to be conditioned needs to be calculated and a system of the proper capacity selected.
-It is recommended that the area to be conditioned be completely insulated and vapor sealed. - $\sqrt{}$ Check the electrical supply and verify the power supply is adequate for unit operation.
+- The cooling load of the area to be conditioned must be calculated and a system of the proper capacity selected.
+It is recommended that the area to be conditioned be completely insulated and vapor sealed. - √ Check the electrical supply and verify the power supply is adequate for unit operation.
 The system must be wired and provided with circuit protection in accordance with local building codes.
-If there is any question concerning the power supply, contact the local power company. - $\sqrt{}$ The indoor section (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
-Refer to the indoor unit's installation instructions for installation details.
+If there is any question concerning the power supply, contact the local power company. - The indoor section (air handler, furnace, etc) should be installed before routing the refrigerant tubing.
+Refer to the indoor unit's installation instructions for installation details. - √ All units are securely packed at the time of shipment and upon arrival should be carefully inspected for damage prior to installing the equipment at the job site.
+Verify coil fins are straight.
+If necessary, comb fins to remove flattened or bent fins.
+Claims for damage (apparent or concealed) should be filed immediately with the carrier. - Please consult your dealer for maintenance information and availability of maintenance contracts.
+Please read all instructions before installing the unit.